-- Mushrooms are a good source of B vitamins and they are the only source of vitamin D in the produce section and usually the highest source of selenium.
+- Mushrooms are a good source of B vitamins.
+They are also the only source of vitamin D and one of the highest sources of selenium found in the produce section.

 - Of 300 edible mushroom species, 30 have been domesticated and 10 are grown commercially.

-- Production systems for domesticated varieties vary by type of mushroom, including indoor and outdoor systems.
+- Production systems for domesticated varieties vary by type of mushroom and include both indoor and outdoor systems.
 Either natural or synthetic substrates may be used.